engineyard/ey-cloud-recipes/cookbooks/mongodb/README.md

 ``ey recipes upload -e <environment>``

   * Add an utility instance with the following naming scheme(s)
-    * For a stand alone instance,
-      * mongodb_#{app.name}
     * For an replica set,
       * mongodb_repl#{setname}_1
       * mongodb_repl#{setname}_2
       * mongodb_repl#{setname}_3
       * ...
-    * Sharding?
-TODO

   * Drops /data/#{app.name}/shared/config/mongo.yml with all the
     information needed to connect to MongoDB.

 Caveats
 --------

 Replica sets should normally be in a size of 3 or greater.
-However, if you prefer to only have 2 nodes, this recipe will configure the solo|db_master instance as an Arbiter to ensure that if there is a failover that the vote can pass.
 This recipe does not and will not support 32-bit instances.
-Please ensure you use 64-bit instances (Any type of Large, not Small or Medium) when you create the Utility slices.
+Please ensure you use 64-bit instances when you create the Utility slices.

 Legend